helloimfrei/DarkSoulsDashboard/README.md

 # DarkSoulsDashboard
-An exploration of the legendary game developer, FromSoft, and the rise of the "souls-like" subgenre.
+FromSoft (From Software) is the iconic developer behind the "Dark Souls" series and origin of the popular "Souls-Like" subgenre.
+Characterized by unforgiving combat and an emphasis on unique level design, the subgenre has seen substantial growth due to FromSoft's success.
+Here, we explore the history of the developer behind it all and the rise of a brutally difficult generation of games.
 Explore the dashboard on [Tableau Public](https://public.tableau.com/views/YouDiedTheRiseOfTheSouls-Like/YouDiedDashboard?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)!